Technical Writing 101: Here’s What You Need to Know to Get Started

 Industries that need technical writers are just as diverse, from scientific research to computer manufacturing to product sales.

-Ultimately, however, every company has information that needs to be communicated between departments and organizational hierarchy.
+Every company has information that needs to be communicated between departments.
 Technical communication is perfectly suited for these cases.

 Technical communicators, as the name suggests, should be strong communicators.